Lulu Speaker Series

 - Canadian cultural icons Lister Sinclair and Mavor Moore

-- Artists Patrick Dougherty (North Carolina), Konstantin Dimopoulos (Melbourne), Buster Simpson (Seattle), Stephanie Robb and Bill Pechet (Vancouver), Dennis Oppenheim (New York), Hema Upadhyay (Mumbai) and Instant Coffee Collective (Vancouver), Charles Blanc and Tristan Surtees, aka Sans facon (Calgary / UK), Paula Jardine (Victoria) and Richard Tetrault (Vancouver)
+- Artists Patrick Dougherty (North Carolina), Konstantin Dimopoulos (Melbourne), Buster Simpson (Seattle), Stephanie Robb and Bill Pechet (Vancouver), Dennis Oppenheim (New York), Hema Upadhyay (Mumbai), Instant Coffee Collective (Vancouver), Charles Blanc and Tristan Surtees, aka Sans facon (Calgary / UK), Paula Jardine (Victoria) and Richard Tetrault (Vancouver)

 - Joanna Sykes, project manager, Chihuly Bridge of Glass, Washington